Singular Hodge theory for combinatorial geometries

-and hence have the Sperner property: \begin{quote} \emph{The maximal number of pairwise incomparable subsets of $[n]$ is the maximum among the binomial coefficients ${n \choose k}$.
+When $\cL$ is a Boolean lattice or a projective geometry, Theorem~\ref{thm:top-heavy} is a classical result; see for example \cite[Corollary 4.8 and Exercise 4.4]{StanleyAC}.
+In these cases, the Sperner property has the following interpretation: \begin{quote} \emph{The maximal number of pairwise incomparable subsets of $[n]$ is the maximum among the binomial coefficients ${n \choose k}$.
 Similarly, the maximal number of pairwise incomparable subspaces of $\mathbb{F}_q^n$ is the maximum among the $q$-binomial coefficients ${n \choose k }_q$.} \end{quote} Other earlier versions of Theorem \ref{thm:top-heavy}, for specific classes of matroids or small values of $k$, can be found in \cite{Motzkin, BK, Greene, Mason, Heron, KungRadonI, KungRadon, KungRadonII, KungLinesPlanes}.
 In \cite{HW}, Theorem \ref{thm:top-heavy} was proved for matroids realizable over some field.
 See Section \ref{sec:realizable} for an overview of that proof.
 Although realizable matroids provide the primary motivation for the definition of a matroid, almost all matroids are not realizable over any field.
 More precisely, the portion of matroids on the ground set $[n]$ that are realizable over some field goes to zero as $n$ goes to infinity \cite{Nelson}.

 Our proof of Theorem \ref{thm:top-heavy} is closely related to Kazhdan--Lusztig theory of matroids, as developed in \cite{EPW}.
 For any flat $F$ of $\M$, we define the {\bf localization} of $\M$ at $F$ to be the matroid $\M^F$ on the ground set $F$ whose flats are the flats of $\M$ contained in $F$.
 Similarly, we define the {\bf contraction} of $\M$ at $F$ to be the matroid $\M_F$ on the ground set $E\setminus F$ whose flats are $G \setminus F$ for flats $G$ of $\M$ containing $F$.\footnote{In \cite{EPW}, as well as several other references on Kazhdan--Lusztig polynomials of matroids, the localization is denoted $\M_F$ and the contraction is denoted $\M^F$.
 Our notational choice here is consistent with \cite{AHK} and \cite{BHMPW}.} We also consider the {\bf characteristic polynomial}